-The effect of large-scale forcing on forecast error is also examined in terms of the correlation between RMDTE and convective adjustment time scale τ_c ; the forcing is considered stronger for smaller τ_c .
-The correlation is strong and negative (positive correlation with forcing) during first 9 h at the β and α scales and but much weaker at the γ scale.
+The effect of large-scale forcing on forecast error is also examined in terms of the correlation between RMDTE and convective adjustment time scale $\tau_c$ ; the forcing is considered stronger for smaller $\tau_c$ .
+The correlation is strong and negative (positive correlation with forcing) during first 9 h at the $\beta$ and $\alpha$ scales and but much weaker at the $\gamma$ scale.
 This implies that at a short forecast range, large-scale forcing has direct positive impact on larger-scale forecast errors, while convective-scale errors are controlled much less by forcing but more by thermodynamic instability.
 During the forecast periods between 10 and 15 h, and beyond 16 h, the correlation between forecast error and forcing strength is much weaker, and fluctuates around zero.
 This may be partly due to the specific definition of the forcing degree used because convective adjustment time is usually no more than several hours.
 For the specific case in the NE region (Case B), strong synoptic scale forcing in the second day afternoon does cause large increase in large scale error.

-676 Overall, the error growth dynamics on CAM forecasts in the presence of significant moist 677 convection are strongly dependent on the intensity, type and organization of precipitation, the 678 forecast period with respect to the time of day and forecast range, and the spatial scale of the error.
-679 Small-scale forecast errors are directly impacted by convective activities and have short response 680 time to convection while increasingly larger scale errors have longer response times and delayed 681 phase.
-Within the 24 h forecasts, forecast errors generally experience growth, decay, and growth 682 cycles following the precipitation diurnal cycle.
-Upscale transfer of forecast error is stronger when 683 convective cells can become more organized with time which usually occur under stronger large scale 684 forcing.
+Overall, the error growth dynamics on CAM forecasts in the presence of significant moist convection are strongly dependent on the intensity, type and organization of precipitation, the forecast period with respect to the time of day and forecast range, and the spatial scale of the error.
+Small-scale forecast errors are directly impacted by convective activities and have short response time to convection while increasingly larger scale errors have longer response times and delayed phase.
+Within the 24-h forecasts, forecast errors generally experience growth, decay, and growth cycles following the precipitation diurnal cycle.
+Upscale transfer of forecast error is stronger when convective cells can become more organized with time which usually occur under stronger large scale forcing.

-The results of this study shed light on the predictability of spring time convective weather in different regions of the U.S. and may be applicable to other parts of the world with similar flow and precipitation regimes.
+The results of this study shed light on the predictability of spring time convective weather in different regions of the United States and may be applicable to other parts of the world with similar flow and precipitation regimes.
 The understanding of error growth dynamics can help guide the optimal design of CAM ensemble forecasting systems.
-In future studies, the inclusion of meso-γ-scale perturbations in the IC should also be considered and their impacts examined.
+In future studies, the inclusion of meso- $\gamma$ -scale perturbations in the IC should also be considered and their impacts examined.

-690 Acknowledgment: This work is jointly supported by National Key R&D Program of China 691 (2017YFC1502103), the National Natural Science Foundation of China (41905099), Natural Science 692 Foundation of Jiangsu Province(grant BK20181101), Meteorological Science Technology Innovation 693 Foundation of East China Region (grant QYHZ201802).
-The CAPS 2018 HWT Spring Forecast 694 Experiments forecasts were supported by NOAA Testbed Program and NWS CSTAR grant.
+Acknowledgments.
+This work is jointly supported by National Key R&D Program of China (2017YFC1502104, 2017YFC1502103), the National Natural Science Foundation of China (41875129, 41905099), and the Natural Science Foundation of Jiansu Province (Grant BK20181101).
+The CAPS 2018 HWT Spring Forecast Experiments forecasts were supported by the NOAA Testbed Program and a NWS CSTAR grant.